Bridget Kibbey

 BIO

-She has commissioned concertos from Vivian Fung and Brazilian composer Joao Luiz Rezende, exploring the sounds of Carnaval on the harp.
-She has crafted touring projects that merge her own solo transcriptions alongside powerful collaborations: The Sacred in the Profane, exploring French Masterworks of the Belle Époque alongside the famed Calidore String Quartet; the Bach keyboard concertos and sonatas with the Dover Quartet; and duo collaborations with violinist Alexi Kenney and mandolinist Avi Avital.
-Her exploration of world cultures has resulted in Leyenda—celebrating Nuevo Latino Voices alongside Latin Grammy® winning percussionist/composer Samuel Torres and acclaimed clarinetist Ismail Lumanovski—and a program tracking music of the Islamic Golden Era alongside Iranian Singer Mahsa Vahdat and percussionist John Hadfield.
+Known for her curatorial strengths, Bridget builds touring projects that merge her own solo transcriptions alongside powerful collaborations: The Sacred and the Profane, exploring French Masterworks of the Belle Époque alongside the Calidore String Quartet; and Bach keyboard concerti and sonatas with the Dover Quartet.
+Her exploration of world cultures has resulted in Bach to Brazil —a celebration of Nuevo Latino Voices alongside Latin Grammy-Winning percussionist/composer Samuel Torres—and Persia to Iberia, a program tracking music of the Islamic Golden Era alongside Iranian Singer Mahsa Vahdat and percussionist John Hadfield.

-Recent performance highlights include appearances as soloist at Toronto’s Koerner Hall, Dumbarton Oaks, Caramoor, Music@Menlo, Festival Napa Valley, the VIVO Festival, Saratoga PAC, Alice Tully Hall with Artists of the Chamber Music Society of Lincoln Center, as well as appearing as concerto soloist for 40,000 attendees at “Madison’s Concerts at the Capitol” premiering her own transcription of Rodrigo’s Concierto Aranjuez with the Wisconsin Chamber Orchestra.
-Bridget appears frequently as soloist and chamber musician at festivals and series across the globe, including Schloss Elmau, Pelotas Festival, Lincoln Center’s Mostly Mozart, La Jolla Music Society, International Festival d’Avesnois, Aspen, Bravo!Vail, Santa Fe, Spoleto, Big Ears Knoxville, Chamber Music Northwest, Bridgehampton, Savannah Music Festival, The Phillips Collection, Philadelphia Chamber Music Society, The Cliburn, and Music@Menlo, Chamber Music Columbus, Calgary Pro Musicis, Chattanooga’s String Theory, among others.
-Kibbey was the 2022/23 Artist in Focus at the Schubert Club in Minneapolis, Minnesota, bringing three programs of her own creation to the city, to great critical acclaim.
-(Maybe also briefly artistic directorship).
-She has appeared as concerto soloist with orchestras in the United States, Europe, South America, and Middle East.
+Recent performance highlights include appearances as soloist at Toronto’s Koerner Hall, Dumbarton Oaks, Caramoor, Music@Menlo, Festival Napa Valley, the VIVO Festival, Saratoga PAC, and Alice Tully Hall with Artists of the Chamber Music Society of Lincoln Center, as well as for 40,000 attendees at “Madison’s Concerts at the Capitol” where she premiered her own transcription of Rodrigo’s Concierto de Aranjuez with the Wisconsin Chamber Orchestra.
+Bridget appears frequently as soloist and chamber musician at festivals and series across the United States: Lincoln Center’s Mostly Mozart, La Jolla Music Society, International Festival l’Avesnois, Aspen, Bravo!Vail, Santa Fe, Spoleto, Big Ears Knoxville, Chamber Music Northwest, Portland Ovations, Bridgehampton, Savannah Music Festival, The Phillips Collection, Philadelphia Chamber Music Society, The Cliburn, Music@Menlo, Chamber Music Columbus, Calgary Pro Musicis, and Chattanooga’s String Theory, among others.

 REVIEWS